Craig Santos Perez: Biography

 Having grown up in a bilingual environment in Guam, Santos Perez moved with his family from Guam to California, United States, in 1995.
 He has stated in an interview: "When my family migrated to California, and when I left my family to attend college, Chamorro became nearly non-existent in my life.
 Because poetry became a way for me to stay connected to memories of home, and a space where I could learn and write about my cultural history, the Chamorro language started to reappear in small ways.
 I do not have a formula for how this happens; it just happens intuitively.
 Though I have noticed that most of the Chamorro words that enter into my poetry are words from the natural word, or prayers.
 Still today, my poetry is written predominantly in English, but I hope that someday Chamorro will become a fuller part of my life and my poetry."

+He received his MFA in creative writing from the University of San Francisco in 2006.

 In 2011, together with Brandy Nālani McDougall, he co-founded the publishing house of Ala Press, specializing in the dissemination of literature and culture of the Pacific Islands.